-5) Ash Cave (my favorite area of Hocking Hills State Park):
+5) Ash Cave (One of the best Hocking Hills day hikes):

-If you Google the name of this park, the first image you’ll likely see is actually Ash Cave and it is a giant gorge/cave you have to hike down to which takes about 1.5 miles.
+If you Google the name of Hocking Hills State Park, there’s a good chance that the first image you’ll see is actually Ash Cave and it is a giant cave you have to hike down to which takes about 1.5 miles.

 The good news is that despite being the most beautiful area in the park (in my opinion), there aren’t that many people there because there is a longer hike to get down to the cave.

 But if you do get there (and I highly recommend you do), you will be floored by the beauty there.
 Ash Cave is huge and there is a giant “beach” area underneath it, with a small trickling waterfall there.

 Ash Cave really impressed me in ways that are hard to describe and I have to admit, I have never seen anything like it until I entered this spot.
 I enjoyed Old Man’s Cave hike but Ash Cave was a lot better in my opinion.

 I did see the pictures before hand, but being there is a whole other experience.